 Gurganus lives in a small town in North Carolina.
 He told a recent interviewer, “Novelists don’t start life till turning 40.
 By that measure, as an artist, I am a blushing 26-year-old.
 I’ve only just begun ...”

-All American Speakers is a speakers bureau and booking agency providing information on booking Allan Gurganus for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Allan Gurganus speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Allan Gurganus for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Allan Gurganus speaking fees, availability, speech topics and cost to hire for your next live or virtual event.